 Sometime after being diagnosed with prostate cancer you and your doctor will start to discuss your medical management options.
-Knowing how aggressive your prostate cancer is will impact what treatment options are available to you.
-Each of the below treatments has its pros and cons.
-Make sure to talk with your doctor to receive more information about each treatment option, the possible side effects, and to create a plan that is best for you.
+Knowing your tumor aggressiveness is critical for understanding if you are safe to pursue active surveillance or if you should pursue one or multiple forms of treatment.
+Each of the below treatments has pros and cons, so make sure to talk with your doctor, family, and friends to gather as much information as possible to create a plan that is best for you.

 Click each button below to learn more.